Battle of Shanghai: Combat near Guangfu (October 2 – November 1)

-In the battles near Guangfu, the China Expeditionary Army invested a part of the 9th division and the main force of the 13th division.
-The 19th army group invested the main force of the 13th and 98th divisions, approximately one division or four regiments from the 66th corps, and a part of the 9th, 57th, and 90th divisions.
-The Japanese 9th division failed to destroy the Chinese troops in Guangfu and the Japanese 13th division failed to break through Guangfu, though it tied down 4-5 Chinese divisions.
+In the battles near Guangfu, the China Expeditionary Army invested a part of the 9th Division and the main force of the 13th Division.
+The 19th Group Army invested the main force of the 13th and 98th Divisions, approximately one division or four regiments from the 66th Army, and a part of the 9th, 57th, and 90th Divisions.
+The Japanese 9th Division failed to destroy the Chinese troops in Guangfu and the Japanese 13th Division failed to break through Guangfu, though it tied down 4–5 Chinese divisions.
 Except for a few forward positions such as Xinmuqiao, Sanjiaqiao, and Laoluzhai, the main positions around Guangfu remained standing until the Chinese withdrawal from Shanghai.
-From October 2 until October 22, the Chinese 13th division suffered 1,983 killed and 2,155 wounded, with only 1,260 combat soldiers left including 802 veterans, 188 hospitalized from sickness, and 270 who had recovered from light wounds or sickness.
+From October 2 until October 22, the Chinese 13th Division suffered 1,983 killed and 2,155 wounded, with only 1,260 combat soldiers left including 802 veterans, 188 hospitalized from sickness, and 270 who had recovered from light wounds or sickness.
 The specific casualties of other Chinese units are unknown.

-According to the statistical table of the Japanese 13th division, the unit suffered 1,782 killed, 3,217 wounded, and 4 missing from October 7 until November 1 and claimed 78 Chinese soldiers captured.
+According to the statistical table of the Japanese 13th Division, the unit suffered 1,782 killed, 3,217 wounded, and 4 missing from October 7 until November 1 and claimed 78 Chinese soldiers captured.
 According to the battle summary of the division, the unit suffered approximately 1,900 combat and non-combat deaths and approximately 3,900 wounded and claimed its enemy suffering approximately 20,000 casualties including approximately 4,130 abandoned corpses and approximately 40 captured.